maksbond/100DaysOfSwiftUI/Resources/Day_29/Day_29.md

 ## Description

-Day 29 was first part of project a new project - WordScramble!
+Day 29 was first part of a new project - WordScramble!
 ## Tasks

 1. Word Scramble - Intoduction.
 I created a new project!